hackerschoice/hackerschoice.github.io/segfault/wireguard/index.md

 The *Exit Node* can be behind a firewalled NAT gateway (it uses a reverse connection).
 The *Exit Node* can be Linux, Windows or OSX and no superuser privileges are needed.

-No Interface will apear on the *Exit Node*.
+No Interface will appear on the *Exit Node*.

 ---